dmitry575/WebGoogleTranslate/README.md

-# WebGoogleTranslate
+# WebGoogleTranslate - web service for translating using Google Translate

-Translate throuht the google translate using web application
+This service do not useing Google API, using http request for translating.